 As soon as the speaker has accepted to hold a lecture (or more), you should ask for his or her biographical note, which you can use to promote the event.
-Keep in touch with the invited speaker, e.g. send an email a few days before the event with a general reminder and providing all the final information.
-Remember to prepare the lecture room - turn on the computer and the slide projector to check if it works, place a glass of water for the speaker at the table, etc. Before the lecture starts, welcome the participants and introduce the lecturer.
-At the end it is recommended to give the speakers a gift of gratitude for their participation - it could be, for example, a certificate and chocolates, flowers or wine.
+Keep in touch with the invited speaker, e.g., send an email a few days before the event to remind them about it and give all the final information.
+Remember to prepare the lecture room - turn on the computer and the slide projector to check if it works, place a glass of water for the speaker at the table, etc. Before the lecture starts, welcome participants and introduce the lecturer.
+At the end you should give him or her a gift in gratitude for his/her participation - it could be, for example, a certificate and chocolates, flowers or wine.